Looking for the fluffiest muffins around? Try these, right from our own kitchen! Raspberry and Limoncello remind us of warmer days.

-Also, if you're looking for a great dip to serve at your football gatherings, we have one!
-The recipe for Spicy Misery Island Blue Cheese Chicken Dip makes two big trays of delicious, creamy, spicy, cheesy dip.
-Dip recipe created by our favorite chef, Laurie Lufkin!
+Also, if you're looking for a great dip to serve at your gatherings, we have one!
+Chef Laurie Lufkin's recipe for Spicy Misery Island Blue Cheese Chicken Dip makes two big trays of delicious, creamy, spicy, cheesy dip.

 Laurie is a nationally acclaimed chef and baker and has received numerous awards.

-She has regularly competed nationally as a finalist in the Pillsbury Bakeoff and as part of her colleague Doug Kieles' "Ribs Within" team at the World Food Championships.
+She has regularly competed nationally as a finalist in the Pillsbury Bakeoff and as part of her colleague Doug Keiles' "Ribs Within" team at the World Food Championships.

 Around here, we are most proud of her perennial awards at the Topsfield Fair and of her nomination by Yankee Magazine in 2011 as "The Best Cook in Town", but we might just be biased and want to keep her to ourselves.